NotePlan/plugins/jgclark.Dashboard/README.md

 ## Interacting with items in the Dashboard
 All tasks and checklists shown in the Dashboard view can be marked as **complete** by clicking in its usual open circle or square:
 <img width="400px" src="complete+cancel.gif" border="1pt solid" margin="8px" alt="example of completing or cancelling a task"/>
 The item is then completed in the NotePlan note, and removed from view in this list.
-You can also **cancel** the item by pressing  ⌘ (command) when clicking on the open circle or square.
+You can also **cancel** the item by pressing **⌘ (command button)** when clicking on the open circle or square.

 <img src="action-buttons-0.7.3@2x.png" width="330px" border="1pt solid" margin="8px" alt="action buttons" />
-After a short time hovering over a task or checklist item a small box appears with a number of action buttons (not all are relevant for all tasks):
+After a short time hovering over a task or checklist item a small box appears with a number of '**action buttons**' (not all are relevant for all tasks):

 - `→today` moves to today's note
 - `+1d` moves to the next day's note